 Our house line of wardrobe essentials.
 Manufactured by Groceries Apparel in California, this collection features items you wear all year.
-Organic cotton and eucalyptus tencel fabrics are coloured with low-impact dyes and sewn on a made-to-order model.
+Organic cotton, hemp and eucalyptus tencel fabrics are coloured with low-impact dyes and sewn on a made-to-order model.
 Seed to skin traceability means you can rest assure that social and environmental responsibility was taken every step of the manufacturing process.

 As an industry leader, Groceries is proudly manufactured in California by a dedicated team in the company-owned facility.
 Groceries is redefining industry responsibility by supporting family farms, localized manufacturing, living wages, and Monsanto-free, organic ingredients.
 All items are sewn by hand, garment-dyed, and pre-shrunk.
 Whether you wear it in the studio or street, Groceries products are ultra-comfortable and have incredible longevity.